 Having never experienced working in an office environment before, I picked up on a lot of things.
 So what better introduction is there than to talk you through a day in the life of a fly on the fierce wall.

-Looking down one row of desks (or street of houses if we’re going to keep this metaphor going…I’m enjoying it…so I think I will) you’ll find the first cluttered with pens, paper, empty mugs, an all-around bomb site.
+Looking down one row of desks (or street of houses if we’re going to keep this metaphor going…I’m enjoying it, so I think I will) you’ll find the first cluttered with pens, paper, empty mugs, pretty much an all-around bomb site.

 The noise of clicking keyboards and ongoing phone calls as everyone busies away is peaceful, particularly with the lull of the radio in the background.

 When the clock strikes 11 o’clock, this idyllic town descends into absolute CHAOS…

 …Picture frames of kids and pink fluffy pencil cases go flying as the stampede for the ripest banana commences.
 It’s intense.

 Once the delivery man escapes with minimal injuries and the fruit is demolished without trace, all snaps back to reality as if nothing has happened, photo frames are straightened, toppled cacti are back to their original positions and lost shoes are returned to their rightful owners.